 Funding and Key Terms: Grants of up to US$25,000, to support direct research expenses such as data collection and research assistance.
 No institutional overhead will be paid.

-All proposals are required to identify a Principal Investigator (PI), a Co-Investigator (CI), and one or more Participating Organization (s) (PO) to serve as the research setting, and a Co-Investigator (CI) who is a manager from the PO.
+All proposals must identify a Principal Investigator (PI), a Participating Organization (PO) to serve as the research setting, and a Co-Investigator (CI) who is a manager from the PO.

 The PI who leads the research effort and to whom the grant is awarded must be a full-time faculty member or post-doctoral researcher affiliated with a university and a current member of the Strategic Management Society at the time of submission and throughout the grant period.

 The PO may be public or private and for-profit or not-for-profit.
 It may not be a university or an entity closely affiliated with a university.
 The project must contain a significant empirical component that involves collection of qualitative and/or quantitative data in the PO.
 Examples of projects typically ineligible for RiO funding include collaborating with a PO to study the activities of other organizations not party to the proposal (e.g., partnering with a trade association to survey its members or working with a PO that is a research organization that will collect data on behalf of the PI).
 It is required that one or more managers from the PO be engaged directly in the research effort.
 Therefore, proposals that do not include a manager from the PO as a Co-Investigator will not be considered.

 A proposal may have multiple POs (with a CI from each PO).
 It is also possible to have additional academic CIs.